30 Best Things to Do in Kyoto

 Joining a cooking class could be the best way for foreign visitors to explore Japanese food culture.
 Numbers of cooking classes are held in English today, and you can learn not only cooking but also Japanese culture and history by communicating with local teachers through the class.
 Cooking class has been one of the most popular activities among foodie travellers from all over the world.

 A variety of cooking classes are available in Japan today with various food options including vegetarian, vegan and halal.
-In Kyoto, numbers of cooking classes are held today by local teachers which you can learn how to cook authentic local dishes and learn food culture of Kyoto such as the popular Japanese dishes like Sushi and Ramen, classic home cook dishes like Gyoza, Omelette Rice, unique Bento Box Making and local dishes like Kyoto Dashimaki Tamago (Kyoto Omelette) and Okonomiyaki&Takoyaki making.
+In Kyoto, a wide range of cooking classes by local teachers are available today, which you can learn how to cook authentic local dishes as well as Kyoto’s food culture, including popular Japanese dishes, classic home cooking dishes, unique Bento Box Making and Kyoto’s specialties.

 Pick your favourite Japanese food cooking class, learn how to cook, then enjoy tasting!
 Also you can bring the original recipe from the teacher back home to cook for your family and friends!